National Advisory Council on Aging

 RLA provided scientific review management services for the 2004, 2008, 2013, and 2019 External Reviews of the NIA Division of Behavioral and Social Research (BSR).

 Synapse image courtesy of the National Institute on Aging/National Institutes of Health.

-RLA included drafting of teleconference and meeting agendas, planning meetings to facilitate efficient discussions and review of voluminous background information, coordinating various ancillary subcommittee activities in support of the review, and drafting, revising, and producing the final reports (the 2008 report and 2013 report are available at the NIA website).
+RLA included drafting of teleconference and meeting agendas, planning meetings to facilitate efficient discussions and review of voluminous background information, coordinating various ancillary subcommittee activities in support of the review, and drafting, revising, and producing the final reports (the 2008, 2013, and 2019 reports are available at the NIA website).

 BSR Review Committee Reports

 RLA is a participant in the Small Business Administration 8(a) Business Development Program

 RLA is recognized by the Small Business Administration as an Economically Disadvantaged Woman-Owned Small Business

 © 2020 Rose Li and Associates, Inc.